CLantigua2/Sprint-Challenge-Node-Express/Review.md

 # Review Questions

 ## What is Node.js?
+-NodeJS is a javascript framework that allows the developer to use JavaScript on the backend to create servers.

 ## What is Express?
+-Express is a nodeJS library that adds

 ## Mention two parts of Express that you learned about this week.